The ketogenic or “keto” diet is one of the single most popular diets in the world.

 Related: Why (most) dairy causes acne

 Dairy contains large amounts of hormones, including insulin, IGF-1, and IGFBP-3, that trigger the body to produce excess skin cells and sebum oil that can clog pores.
 In addition to being loaded with insulin-like hormones, dairy actually produces a large insulin spike in the body despite not having many carbs (remember, insulin is the master hormone behind acne).
-A cup of milk producing a higher insulin spike than white bread.
+A cup of milk produces a higher insulin spike than white bread.
 Yikes.

 Not only does dairy cause hormonal acne, but it can damage your gut and cause inflammation too.
 Intolerance to lactose, the sugar in dairy, is extremely common, affecting more than half the world population.
 Lactose intolerance can be a driver in chronic inflammation, the process largely responsible for inflamed pimples.
 On top of that, the body also has a difficult time digesting dairy protein (casein and whey).
 In some individuals, they may even permeate the intestinal lining and lead to leaky gut syndrome.